MCON-152-Fall-2025/factory-method-layceegl/README.md

   -H "Content-Type: application/json" \
   -d '{"type":"VEGETARIAN","title":"Veggie Pasta","description":"...","ingredients":"...","instructions":"...","servings":4}'
 ```
+##you use mvn spring-boot:run to enter into an application using maven.
+##you use ssh -L 8082:localhost:8081 to switch thinsg to the 8082 location and link everything together. then on the browser you can change the link and see everything
 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.